CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/framework/database-structure-setup.md

 # Database Structure Setup

 The `DatabaseVersion` is a double field that is checked during the update procedure.
-If this version changes, the setup action performed by the AppEngine installation process will update all objects and apply necessary actions.
+If this version changes, the setup action performed by the CompuTec AppEngine installation process will update all objects and apply necessary actions.

 The database structure will be installed if: